If you have entered a structure with the intent to commit a crime, you can be accused of burglary, a crime with stiff legal penalties.

 The Law Offices of Jason Trumpler can provide sound criminal defense in misdemeanor and felony burglary cases.

-Learn more about how Mr. Trumpler helps clients from Georgetown and all over the Austin, TX, area who face burglary charges...
+Learn more about how Mr. Trumpler helps clients from Georgetown, Round Rock, and all over the Austin, TX, area who face burglary charges.

 Have You Been Accused of Burglary?
 Attorney Jason Trumpler Offers Sound Legal Representation

 Jason Trumpler has worked in criminal defense for more than 20 years.
-Over the last two decades, he has offered legal insight to countless clients in Austin and Georgetown, TX.
+Over the last two decades, he has offered legal insight to countless clients in Austin, Georgetown, TX, and throughout Williamson County.
 When you hire Mr. Trumpler, he will work tirelessly to get your criminal charges dropped or reduced.